cbeck88/travis-cpp-assistant/README.md

 multiple versions of boost, gcc, and clang, using the correct standard libraries, with relative ease, while keeping your `.travis.yml` nice and tidy.

+All compilers that you request will be built from source in your home directory and cached for future builds.

 To use the assistant, set up your `.travis.yml` as follows

 * Configure your *build matrix* to set the variables `BOOST_VERSION`,